detrack/detrack-woocommerce/src/readme.txt

 == Changelog ==

+= 1.1.2 =
+- Fixed a bug where not having a country set in the order will cause the plugin to crash

 = 1.1.1 =
 - Fixed a bug where opening the Integration settings without any orders in the WC database will cause the settings page to stop rendering.
 - Removed alpha test note